-The highest pressure the pump is built for will only be required on demand to overcome an accidental over pressure of the distribution system : lube point hard to feed, crushed tubing, hardened lubricant, …
+Maximum pump pressure will only be required on demand to overcome an accidental overpressure of the distribution system.
+For instance a hard to feed lube point or deformed tubing.

-The progressive distribution system also offers positive monitoring of the lubrication action by means of a cycle indicator and/or – switch.
+Positive monitoring of the lubrication action is important.
+For instance, a cycle indicator or switch is used.
 The proprietary operation principle of progressive feeder blocks implicates that a lube point will only get its own lubricant after the preceding plunger of the lube block changed position – what will happen in so far this latter plunger outlet accepted its proper lubricant volume.
 When all lube points have been given their output volume, the feeder has completed a full cycle as well as the indicator or switch.

-Progressive feeders can be connected “in series” : a feeder outlet may be connected to a “next level” feeder.
-The higher level feeder (connected to the pump) is then called “master feeder” (or “primary”), while the next level will be the “secondary feeder”.
+Progressive feeders can be connected “in series” : a feeder outlet may be connected to a next level feeder.
+The first level feeder connected to the pump) is then called master or primary feeder while the next level will be the “secondary feeder”.

 Usually the master feeder will be equipped with a cycle monitoring device.
-Pressure indicators are usually located in the alternate outlets – located on the front of the valve – of the master feeder to show up when a fault situation (high pressure) appears downstream of that location.
+Pressure indicators are located in the alternate outlets on the front of the divider.
+They will show up when an overpressure appears downstream of that location.
 This eases the problem solving.